-- 5.4 In assessing the disclosure, Aon will view the information provided objectively and consider if the core alleged misconduct requires further enquiries to be made. - 5.5 Investigations will be conducted independently of you as a discloser and any individuals which are subjects of the allegation(s).
-Unless you have made the disclosure anonymously, you will be provided with regular feedback on the progress of the investigation (such as when it begins, progresses and closes) and timelines should these change from when initially advised. - 5.6 Individuals named in the disclosure will, where appropriate, be informed of the allegations against them to give them the opportunity to respond.
+- 5.6 Individuals named in the disclosure will, where appropriate, be informed of the allegations against them to give them the opportunity to respond.
 This does not extend to informing the individuals of who has made the allegations against them, and Aon may provide them with a redacted version of the allegations. - 5.7 To conclude the investigation, Aon will issue a report setting out the findings of the allegations and a summary of the evidence.
 As best practice the report may contain pseudonyms or redaction of actual names and will be stored securely with limited access.
-To the extent permitted, you will be informed of the findings but not provided with the formal report. - 5.8 Where Aon's Whistleblowing Officer deems it appropriate, if findings of criminal activity are made, Aon may report the matter to an external regulator or the police. - 5.9 Should you not be satisfied with the outcome, Aon is not obliged to re-open an investigation if it finds the investigation was conducted properly, or new information would not change the outcome or findings of the investigation.
+To the extent permitted, you will be informed of the findings but not provided with the formal report. - 5.8 Where Aon's Whistleblowing Officer deems it appropriate, if findings of criminal activity are made, Aon may report the matter to an external regulator or the police. - 5.9 Should the Whistleblower not be satisfied with the outcome, Aon is not obliged to re-open an investigation if it finds the investigation was conducted properly, or new information would not change the outcome or findings of the investigation.